Juanojeda01/portfolio/Portfolio Eng/4_PowerBI-main/README.md

 ## Power BI

-Thel PBIX in this folder is a view to understand dataset
+In each folder there is a project using PowerBI